 Welcome to Edit Suite WA

-Hello, I'm Julie Hosking and I'm a word witch.
+Hello, my name is Julie Hosking and I'm a word witch.
 An editor and writer who believes in the power of words.

 Everyone has a story to tell and it deserves to be told well.
 Can I help you tell yours?